Title: The Son of God

-Mark is making it clear for us that these soldiers are the ones acting here.
+Mark is making it clear to us that these soldiers are the ones acting here.
 In our section, their first action is to keep the process going.
 Jesus has been so mistreated that he can’t keep going.
 He is just too weak.
 It was customary for the victim to carry his own cross.
 It is most likely that he didn’t carry the whole thing himself, but rather just the traverse beam.
-He fell beneath its weight and needed someone else to carry his cross beam.
+He fell beneath its weight and needed someone else to carry his crossbeam.
 So, (rd v 21) they compelled a passerby, Simon of Cyrene, who was coming in from the country, the father of Alexander and Rufus, to carry his cross.
-It is amazing that Mark includes some interesting information her for us.
+It is amazing that Mark includes some interesting information here for us.

 - Simon is a Jewish name – so we assume that this man was a Jew.
 Of Cyrene means he was from North Africa, making him a Jew of the Diaspora – i.e.: the Exile.

 The question would be why?
-Why would Mark add this to his story.
+Why would Mark add this to his story?

 - I believe he wants us to see there are witnesses to what is happening.
 Sure, the disciples wimped and ran, but not others.
-In a moment, mark will add to these folks, some women who were present.
+In a moment, Mark will add to these folks, some women who were present.

 - It is highly possible that this Rufus, probably just a child here, is the same Rufus mentioned in Romans 16.13.
 Consider, Mark served in Rome under Peter.
 This Gospel is considered written to those people.
 This would be a natural tie.
 However, with that said – it doesn’t make it so.
 But, if that is the case, it would make sense that Mark would add witnesses who they would know.

 - In 1941, an Israeli archeologist unearthed a burial cave used by a family from Cyrene.
-This burial cave was used just before the destruction of the Temple and found on the western slope of the Kidron Valley.
+This burial cave was used just before the destruction of the Temple and was found on the western slope of the Kidron Valley.
 The valley that links the Temple and the Mt of Olives.
 What got the attention of these scholars was an inscription on one ossuary.
 It was written twice in Greek: Alexander, son of Simon.
-To be sure, these were common names by people in that day.
-I’m sure there were other Jews from Cyrene who had moved back Israel.
+To be sure, these were common names by people of that day.
+I’m sure there were other Jews from Cyrene who had moved back to Israel.
 But it is interesting, nonetheless.

 So what is Mark doing?
 I think he’s just dropping names.
 Here are the witnesses and you know them or can easily find them and ask them yourselves!